 Step 2: A – Ask

-The best way to confirm if someone is feeling suicidal is to ask them directly.
-To do this, word this concern using evidence from Step 1.
+The best way to confirm if someone is feeling suicidal is to ask them directly by wording your concern using evidence from Step 1.
 For instance, an appropriate way to do so is, “I noticed you’ve been missing class and you seem more distressed than usual.
 I also saw you crying the other day, saying how you just wished everything would just end.
 Could you be talking about suicide?”

-Being pro-active and direct is so incredibly important.
+Being pro-active and direct is so important.
 If they are feeling suicidal, affirming directly expresses to the person feeling suicidal that you are taking their behaviour and health seriously.
 If they are not, you can better adjust your support.
-Remember: asking someone if they are thinking about suicide will not give them the idea, which is a big fear/misconception some people have.
+You should know that asking someone if they are thinking about suicide will not give them the idea, which is a big misconception some people have.

 Step 3: L – Listen

-If they have opened up to you about feeling suicidal, that means you have gained their trust.
+If someone opens up to you about feeling suicidal, that means you have gained their trust.
 This is where active listening comes into play.
 Now is not the time to provide answers or pass judgement.
-Do not probe or point fingers.
-At this step, your role is to be an active listener.
-To confidently do this, really hone in and listen to what they have to say.
+At this step, your role is to be an active listener by really honing in and listening to what they have to say.

-Validate their feelings and ask them if they feel comfortable sharing more with you.
-It’s not about “fixing them,” it’s about supporting them knowing they have all the answers they will need within.
+Remember to validate their feelings.
+It’s not about “fixing them”, it’s about supporting them knowing they have all the answers they need within.
 Often times, having a mood disorder and feeling suicidal is immensely isolating.
 By just being there for someone and just listening, you can alleviate a lot of distress they are experiencing.

 Step 4: K – Keep Safe

 After listening, the next step is to express your desire in wanting to help them help themselves.
-Because you’re not a professional, you want to connect this person with someone who is trained.
+You want to connect this person with a professional.
 Something along the lines of, “I am concerned and taking you very seriously.
 I don’t want to take a chance of losing you.
-I want to connect you with someone who can help you feel safe,” is sufficient.
-Remain with this person and continue to actively listen to them until you are able to connect them with someone who is able to take it from here.
+Can connect you with someone who can help you feel safe?” is an appropriate thing to say.
+Remain with this person and continue to actively listen to them until you are able to connect them with someone who is able to provide this person with better support.

 - Gerstein Crisis Crisis Line: 416-604-2337